Child Custody And Visitation

 How Can I Prove That Joint Custody Is in My Child’s Best Interest?

-To show joint custody is appropriate, demonstrate your history of cooperation, parent involvement, and ability to communicate with your co-parent.
+To show that joint custody is appropriate, demonstrate your history of cooperation, parent involvement, and ability to communicate with your co-parent.
 Virginia courts review how well both parents support the child's physical and emotional growth.
 Documentation of positive co-parenting, adherence to visitation schedules, and support from community contacts can strengthen your case.

 Can Visitation Be Adjusted if My Child Refuses to Go?

 If a child routinely refuses visitation, explore the reasons why.
-Speak with your child to uncover any concerns, and consider their schedule, comfort in each household, and emotional wellbeing.
+Speak with your child to uncover any concerns, and consider their schedule, comfort in each household, and emotional well-being.
 Ongoing refusal may eventually require legal review of the current visitation plan.

 Court-ordered changes to visitation take the child's age and needs into account, and the court considers any shifts in the family’s situation.
 We support parents in working through these issues so the visitation plan remains healthy and practical for everyone.